 I suggest you take down the driver’s number and give him a call to pick you up when you are ready to go back to Giron.
 The walk back to Giron from the waterfall is more than 2 hours.

-The entrance is $2 USD and the El Chorro (Giron) waterfall is opened from 8:30 AM to 5 PM.
+The entrance is $2 USD and the El Chorro (Giron) waterfall is open from 8:30 AM to 5 PM.

 Sigsig, Gualaceo, and Chordelag are three colonial towns close to the city of Cuenca.
 Each town has its only specialty.